 5.8.6 Cross Slope Transitions at the Limits of Improvements – Where there are existing paved shoulders at the limits of the improved typical section, a gradual cross-slope transition shall be accomplished.
 The transition area shall be located on the first 50’ of shoulder beyond the limits of the improved typical section, unless specifically noted otherwise on the plans.
 The transition area shall be paved with the specified full depth pavement section or milled, wedge/leveled, and overlaid.
 Refer to the details in Standard Road Widening and Paving Details.

 5.8.7 At-Grade Resurfacing for New Pavement Markings – At-grade resurfacing involves carbide-grinding or milling the existing pavement to a depth equal to the desired surface course thickness and overlaying with an approved surface course.

-5.8.8 Overlay for New Pavement Markings – Where it would not result in unacceptable curb reveal, drainage conditions, or grade tie-ins, an overlay may be placed over existing pavement without milling or grinding except at transition areas, at the discretion of SHA.
+5.8.8 Overlay for New Pavement Markings – Where it would not result in unacceptable curb reveal, drainage conditions, or grade tie-ins, an overlay may be placed over existing pavement without milling or grinding except at transition areas, at the discretion of MDOT SHA.

 5.8.9 Pavement Patching – The following guidelines apply to patching required to address substantially increased traffic volumes or to repair pavement damaged during construction.

 Curb-and-gutter, medians, and traffic control islands shall conform to the following guidelines.